Jatin7385/Jatin7385/README.md

 <h1 align = "center">Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Jatin Dhall</h1>
-<h4 align = "center">A Computer Science and Engineering Student, exploring various domains in STEM.
-I love working on interesting problems and projects .
-I am a generalist and an enthusiastic learner.
-I prefer hands on learning.</h3>
+<h4 align = "center">CSE graduate from VIT Vellore.
+Currently working at Adobe on AEM EDS Forms mainly.
+Passionate about Engineering and STEM.
+Unpopular opinion maybe, but I'm a generalist and love to be one.</h3>

-- 🔭 I’m currently working on Full Stack, AI, Image Processing
+- 🔭 I’m currently working as a Full Stack Engineer.
 - Passionate about Space, aerospace, F1.
 Especially the applications of CS in these fields.
 Anything engineering really.
 Love it.
 Simply Lovely(IYKYK).
 - 🌱 I'm a Space Science and Tech enthusiast.
-Working on Satellite Image Processing
+Working on Satellite Image Processing.
-- 👯 I’m looking to collaborate on ML/AI research projects
+- Always up for fun projects.
+Feel free to get in touch about any ideas.
+If you're looking for an overly enthusiastic engineer, you've come to the right place.
 - 📫 How to reach me: jatin.dhall7385@gmail.com
 - LinkedIn : https://www.linkedin.com/in/jatin-dhall-3947a6123/